microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 `https://portal.azure.com/?microsoft_azure_quantum_include_notebook_sample_with_url={URL of the raw sample file}`.
 Your browser should automatically URL-encode the URL you paste, so don't worry about special characters.

-Make sure that the sample is rendering correctly, all cells run successfully, and the login details are auto-populated with the correct information for the workspace.
+Make sure that the sample is rendering correctly, all cells run successfully, and that the login details are auto-populated with the correct information for the workspace.

 ## Creating the PRs